-The measles vaccine is always part of the trivalent MMR vaccine (with rubella and mumps), or the four-valent MMRV vaccine (with rubella, mumps and chickenpox.)
-Monovalent measles vaccine is not produced in developed countries, but in Russia and in some countries of the third world it seems to be still available.It is usually given two doses - at 12 months and 5-6 years.
+Today the measles vaccine is always a part of the trivalent MMR vaccine (along with rubella and mumps components), or the tetravalent MMRV vaccine (with rubella, mumps and chickenpox).
+Monovalent measles vaccine is not manufactured in developed countries, but it seems to still be available in Russia and some third world countries.
+Usually two doses are scheduled – at 12 months and at 5-6 years old.

 In contrast to the inactivated vaccines, which we have examined so far, measles vaccine is an attenuated one, containing a live antigen.
 "Live"-attenuated vaccines are much more effective than inactivated ones, and therefore do not need aluminum adjuvants addition.
 One of the issues with "live" vaccines is that the attenuated viruses are able to mutate and may become virulent again, in which case vaccinated persons become infectious.

 , , , , , , , , , , , , , , , , , , , , , .

 According to VAERS, 174 people have died and 742 became disabled since 2000 after being vaccinated with MMR or MMRV.
 During this time 4 people have died due to measles.
 In 2015, there was a single case of measles death in 12 years (women with chemotherapy immune deficiency).
 Prior to that, there were two cases in the early 2000s: an immunocompromised boy and a 75-year-old man.

 On the other hand, influenza reportedly causes thousands of deaths a year in the United States.
 Nevertheless, almost no one is afraid of influenza while measles for some reason causes full-scale horror.